Pithikos/rest-framework-roles/README.md

 [![rest-framework-roles](https://circleci.com/gh/Pithikos/rest-framework-roles.svg?style=svg)](https://circleci.com/gh/Pithikos/rest-framework-roles) [![PyPI version](https://badge.fury.io/py/rest-framework-roles.svg)](https://badge.fury.io/py/rest-framework-roles)

-A Django REST Framework security-centric plugin aimed at decoupling permissions from your models and views in an easy intuitive manner.
+A Django REST Framework security-centric plugin aimed at decoupling permissions from your models and views.

 Features:

   - Least privilege by default.
-  - Guard your application before a request reaches a view.
+  - Guard your API **before** a request reaches a view.
-  - Secure chained views (redirections), removing potential vulnerabilities.
+  - Redirections are guarded automatically.
-  - Backwards compatibility with DRF's `permission_classes`.
+  - Backwards compatible with DRF's `permission_classes`.
-  - Enforce decoupled and abstracted permission logic, away from models and views.

-The framework provides `view_permissions` as an alternative to `permission_classes`, which in our opinion makes things much more intuitive and also provides greater security by adding the permission checking between the views and the middleware of Django.
-By protecting the views, redirections can be used without creating securityholes, and by using the least-privilege principle **by default any new API endpoint you create is secure**.
+The framework provides `view_permissions` as an alternative to DRF's `permission_classes`, with the aim to move permission logic away from views and models so that views can focus on the business logic.

-Note that `DEFAULT_PERMISSIONS_CLASSES` is patched so by default all endpoints will be denied access by simply installing this.

 Installation